-Review blueprints or other plans and make sure you have taken enlargement during pullback into account.
+Review blueprints or other plans.
 Check for information about existing or planned structures, elevations, or proposed work that may be taking place at the same time.

 Notify One-Call Services

 Mark proposed path with white paint and have underground utilities located before working.